 6. A Workplace That Values Gender Equality Creates Better Products and More Efficient Marketing Campaigns

-Does your company design products used by women?
-Do you create marketing campaigns for products that you’re hoping women will buy?
+Does your company design products for women?
+Do you create marketing campaigns for products you hope women will buy?

-Unless your product is so extremely specialized, there are a low chance women will be buying it, even for a man in their lives — think creams for male pattern baldness — you have compelling reasons to ensure that you have plenty of women on your team.
+Unless your product is extremely specialized, there is a low chance women will buy it, even for a man in their lives—think creams for male pattern baldness—so you have compelling reasons to ensure that you have plenty of women on your team.

-Women still represent most consumers actively buying household and products may indeed be a leftover from a time that is now rapidly going out of style, but it is true nonetheless.
-Even if you make products exclusively gear toward men, women are likely to be purchasing them for the guys in their lives.
+Women still represent most consumers actively buying household and products may indeed be a leftover from a time rapidly going out of style, but it is true nonetheless.
+Even if you make products exclusively geared toward men, women will likely purchase them for the guys in their lives.

 See Related: Best Investing Books to Read